Medically reviewed by Kristin Hall, FNP

 Your skin care routine should be based on your skin type and skincare goals.

+Can you use hyaluronic acid with vitamin C?
 If anti-aging is on that list of goals, you’ve likely heard of both vitamin C and hyaluronic acid serums.

 So are these products the golden ticket to a youthful complexion?
 Let’s dig in.